 Prior to the VWRF's National Pollutant Discharge Elimination System (NPDES) Permit renewal in 2008, questions arose regarding whether discharge practices should be modified to better protect habitat and water quality of the portion of the Estuary directly affected by the VWRF.
-To address these issues, the Los Angeles Regional

-Water Quality Control Board (Regional Board), required the City to complete a series of special studies as a condition of the City's 2008 NPDES permit.
-Among those studies were a "2011 Estuary Sub-Watershed Study, a 2010 Treatment Wetlands Feasibility Study," and a "2010 Recycled Water Market Study."
-These initial studies were followed up by a response prepared by the City titled "Estuary Special Studies Phase 2: Facilities Planning Study for Expanding Recycled Water Delivery."
+To address these issues, the Los Angeles Regional Water Quality Control Board (Regional Board), required the City to complete a series of special studies as a condition of the City's 2008 NPDES permit.
+Among those studies were a 2011 Estuary Sub-Watershed Study, a 2010 Treatment Wetlands Feasibility Study, and a 2010 Recycled Water Market Study.
+These initial studies were followed up in 2014 by a response prepared by the City titled Amended Estuary Special Studies Phase 2: Facilities Planning Study for Expanding Recycled Water Delivery.

-On March 30, 2012, the City, the Wishtoyo Foundation/Ventura Coastkeeper, and Heal the Bay, Inc. entered into The Tertiary Treated Flows Consent Decree and Stipulated Dismissal (Consent Decree).
-The overall purpose of the Consent Decree is to reduce the treated water release from the existing VWRF into the Estuary, and instead direct them to the City's new Advanced Water Purification Facility (AWPF).
+On March 30, 2012, the City, the Wishtoyo Foundation/Ventura Coastkeeper, and Heal the Bay, Inc. entered into the Tertiary Treated Flows Consent Decree and Stipulated Dismissal (Consent Decree).
+The overall purpose of the Consent Decree is to reduce the treated water releases from the existing VWRF into the Estuary, and instead direct them to the City's new Advanced Water Purification Facility (AWPF) to augment local water supply to the maximum extent feasible.
 This proposed action is driven by the City's goal to pursue environmentally protective, sustainable, and integrated water-supply and wastewater-discharge practices.

-In June 2016, the City's Council adopted the City's 2015 Urban Water Management Plan, which identified water supplies needed to meet existing and future water demands.
-Subsequently, the City's updated 2018 Comprehensive Water Resource Report confirmed that the City needs to implement a variety of capital projects to increase water supplies available for potable use and to improve water quality and reliability of supply in order to avoid potential shortages in future dry years.
+In June 2016, the City Council adopted the City's 2015 Urban Water Management Plan, which identified water supplies needed to meet existing and future water demands.
+Subsequently, the City's updated 2018 Comprehensive Water Resources Report confirmed that the City needs to implement a variety of capital projects to increase water supplies available for potable use and to improve water quality and reliability of supply in order to avoid potential shortages in future dry years.
 Thus, the City is striving to both protect the ecology of the Estuary pursuant to the Consent Decree and meet water supply planning needs.

 The Ventura Water Supply Projects would achieve the goals of protecting the Estuary while augmenting local potable water supplies; this would be implemented in two phases.
 The first phase would implement the Ventura WaterPure Project (Project), a recycled water project that would divert the tertiary treated discharge from the VWRF and Estuary to the AWPF.
 The diverted water would be purified and used for potable reuse, which requires storage and treatment facilities, pipelines, wells, an ocean outfall, and improvements to the VWRF.
-The second phase would address the water needs resulting from planned future growth by providing for the increased water supply that will be needed by 2030.
-This second phase would only be implemented following additional project-level California Environmental Quality Act (CEQA) review and separate Commission consideration if it occurs on land under the Commission's jurisdiction.
+The possibility of a second phase development is contingent on how successful the first phase is at meeting future water demand.
+The second phase would include possible expansion of the AWPF or, if AWPF expansion is not permitted or would not provide enough water, construction of an ocean water desalination facility is a possible alternative.
+Only if needed, the second phase development (as currently conceived) could provide an increased water supply between 2030 and 2035 to address planned future arowth but would require additional permitting and approvals.